 An Overview of D.C Traction Protection Systems

-DC electrical traction systems consist of the fixed components that enable power to be supplied to trains and trams for their traction and auxiliary operations.
+DC electrical traction systems consist of fixed components that enable power to be supplied to trains and trams for their traction and auxiliary operations.
 The purpose of the system is to supply electric power to rolling stock for traction and auxiliaries.
 It may also accept power back to the network when regenerated through breaking by the train or tram.
 The electrical interface is the interaction of the traction supply with vehicle-based systems and components.
-Key factors that influence the effect on DC protection system are:
+Key factors that influence the effect on the DC protection system are:

 - · Magnitude of electrical load – stationary and moving including the type of train, the current required for powering, the current required for auxiliaries, the number of trains operating, the timetable, and the speed of operation.